The Beach Boys Today!: Background

-On December 23, while en route to a U.S. tour stop in Houston, Wilson suffered a breakdown, sobbing uncontrollably during the flight.
+Wilson was also increasingly anxious about his relationship with singer Marilyn Rovell.
+During the European tour, he began drinking more heavily and turned to songwriting as an outlet.
+On December 7, seeking emotional stability, he married Rovell.
+On December 18, while en route to a U.S. tour stop in Houston, Wilson suffered a breakdown, sobbing uncontrollably during the flight.
 Al Jardine, seated beside him, later said, "None of us had ever witnessed something like that."
 Wilson performed the Houston show but was replaced by session musician Glen Campbell for the remainder of the tour.
 It marked the first time he had missed Beach Boys concert dates since 1963.

 In the following weeks, the group resumed recording and completed the tracks for The Beach Boys Today!
 Wilson then informed his bandmates he would withdraw from touring indefinitely.
 (Note: Band archivist Craig Slowinski suggested Wilson made this announcement after the vocal session for "Kiss Me, Baby".)
 He said, "I told them I foresee a beautiful future for the Beach Boys group, but the only way we could achieve it was if they did their job and I did mine."
 (Note: Wilson recalled that Love "couldn't take the reality", Dennis threatened "some people" in the room with an ashtray, Al Jardine "broke out in tears", and Carl Wilson "was the only one who never got into a bad emotional scene. ...
 He cooled Dennis, Mike and Al down."
 Love wrote in his 2016 memoir, "I wasn't angry [about Wilson's decision] (unlike his father, who accused Brian of abandoning his responsibilities).
 I understood—we all did, I think.")
-According to Barry Mann and Cynthia Weil, Wilson was profoundly affected by Phil Spector's latest production, "You've Lost That Lovin' Feelin'", released in December 1965.
+According to Barry Mann and Cynthia Weil, Wilson was profoundly affected by Phil Spector's latest production, "You've Lost That Lovin' Feelin'", released in November 1964.
 He later told a journalist that his decision to stop touring was partly due to jealousy over Spector and the Beatles.
 Journalist Nick Kent reported that Wilson had also been "listening intently" to the work of Burt Bacharach and Hal David.